HSF/packaging/RelocatableSoftware/README.md

 (e.g. `A.txt` "loads" `../extra/B.txt` in a hierarchical system) is
 outside the scope of this document as it is highly implementation dependent.
-The sections below describe the minimal (as far as is known!) code needed to obtain the location of the currently executing program or library for a handful of languages, and additions are welcome!
-Note that languages may also have additional builtins or simple extensions to handle either self-location or the specific use case of locating resource files (e.g., see the notes on the Go language below).
+The sections below describe the minimal (as far as is known) code needed to obtain the location of the currently executing program or library for a handful of languages, and additions are welcome.
+Note that languages may have additional builtins or simple extensions to handle either self-location or the specific use case of locating resource files (e.g., see the notes on the Go language below).